mcdonc/web3/web3.rst

 Web3 applications return an iterable in the form (``status``, ``headers``, ``body``).
 The return value can be any iterable type that returns exactly three values.
+If the server supports asynchronous applications (``web3.async``), the response may be a callable object (which accepts no arguments).

 The ``status`` value is assumed by a gateway or server to be an HTTP "status" bytes instance like ``b'200 OK'`` or ``b'404 Not Found'``.